swiftlang/swift-evolution/proposals/0336-distributed-actor-isolation.md

 }
 ```

-Alternatively, we can infer this typealias from an user-defined initializer, like this:
+Alternatively, we can infer this typealias from a user-defined initializer, like this:

 ```swift
 distributed actor Worker {